 A pencil delivers a light to dark bounty of graphite, with a line that can walk from thick to thin, from a ghostly hard 9H to a very soft, velvety black 9B.

 A rich deposit of pure graphite was discovered in Borrowdale, England in 1564, giving rise to the pencil industry.
 The word, graphite is etymologically derived from the Greek word, “graphein,” which means “to write.”
 Pencils play with brightness and character through faint to dense crosshatch.
 When obliquely held the device pours shading and shadows, malleably blended with subtle intonation.
 Through pressure alone, a pencil can sing off the paper with a bold tenor or speak quietly with subtle wisps that evoke imagination feathered by hazy mirage.
 It’s replete with mythology and history.

 Pencils have historically been yellow, at least in the United States.
 It’s not an easy color to ignore.
 In the late 19th Century a Hungarian company, Koh I Noor, started painting pencils yellow to associate their quality with the famous Koh-I-Noor yellow diamond.
 Shortly thereafter, American manufacturers began applying yellow, the regal color of China, to indicate that the pencil’s lead was made with the superior Chinese graphite.
 (And for the record, pencil leads never contained lead.)
 The easy to find color persisted, and still dominates the American pencil market.
-You can own a piece of history.

 This dispenser of dreams, facts, and fiction has a life of its own through smudging and blur.
 The tool’s hallowed mark is softly extinguished with an eraser, a colleague that proved popular in pink – originally pink due to the Italian pumice which lifted the graphite off the paper.
 The eraser color ranged from pink to white to gray depending on the pumice that was used.
 Erasers are now made with synthetic rubber instead of pumice.